vmware-tanzu/velero/docs/faq.md

 ## I'm using Velero in multiple clusters.
 Should I use the same bucket to store all of my backups?

 We **strongly** recommend that each Velero instance use a distinct bucket/prefix combination to store backups.
+Having multiple Velero instances write backups to the same  bucket/prefix combination can lead to numerous problems - failed backups, overwritten backups, inadvertently deleted backups, etc., all of which can be avoided by using a separate bucket + prefix per Velero instance.

 It's fine to have multiple Velero instances back up to the same bucket if each instance uses its own prefix within the bucket.
 This can be configured in your `BackupStorageLocation`, by setting the `spec.objectStorage.prefix` field.
-However, sharing a bucket/prefix combination across multiple Velero instances can lead to numerous problems - failed backups, overwritten backups, inadvertently deleted backups, etc., all of which can be avoided by using a separate bucket + prefix per Velero instance.
 It's also fine to use a distinct bucket for each Velero instance, and not to use prefixes at all.

-Related to this, if you need to restore a backup from cluster A into cluster B, please use restore-only mode in cluster B's Velero instance (via the `--restore-only` flag on the `velero server` command specified in your Velero deployment) while it's configured to use cluster A's bucket/prefix.
+Related to this, if you need to restore a backup that was created in cluster A into cluster B, you may configure cluster B with a backup storage location that points to cluster A's bucket/prefix.
+If you do this, you should use restore-only mode in cluster B's Velero instance (via the `--restore-only` flag on the `velero server` command specified in your Velero deployment) while it's configured to use cluster A's bucket/prefix.
 This will ensure no new backups are created, and no existing backups are deleted or overwritten.